apache/royale-docs/features/as3.md

 ## New ActionScript language features in Royale

-The Royale compiler extends the ActionScript language with useful, new features.
-These language extensions are considered optional, and to use the new syntax, you must enable certain compiler flags.
+The Royale compiler extends the ActionScript language with useful new features.
+These language extensions are considered optional, and to use the new syntax you must enable certain compiler flags.

 The following new ActionScript features are available with the Royale compiler: